dcorre/gmadet/docs/examples.rst

 traction, removal of cosmics for instance.

 Results are stored in ``gmadet_results/``.
 Result of substraction in ``gmadet_results/substraction/``.

+The first argument defines either a folder or a single image.
+If it is a folder it will recursively perfo rm the astrometric calibration on each image inside the folder.

 **IMPORTANT**: PS1 survey is limited to -30 degrees in declination, so can only be used above.